jeog/TDAmeritradeAPI/README_STREAMING.md

 #### Destroy

 When done with a subscription it should be destroyed.
-This is done automatically in C++ by the object's destructor.
+This is done automatically in C++ and Python by the object's destructor.

 In C either cast the proxy object to StreamingSubscription_C*  and use the generic 'Destroy' call:
 ```